robcah/dimredcovid19/README.md

 2. If there are throubles installing PaCMAP module, install module ANNOY with the WHL file:\
 pip install annoy-1.17.0-cp310-cp310-win_amd64.whl

-3. Extract the folder 'GISAID_Subsample' from file GISAID_Subsample.7z within the same folder
+3. Extract the folder 'GISAID_Subsample' from file GISAID_Subsample.7z within the working folder

 4. Activate environment and run jupyter notebook:\
 conda activate dimredcovid19